-The most visited city in the world, Bangkok truly offers travelers an abundance of things to do.
+The most visited city in the world, Bangkok truly offers travellers an abundance of activities.
 The city is known for being busy and hectic and draws tourists from all around the globe.
 The reclining Buddha of Wat Pho, the royal Grand Palace, the Chatuchak Market and Wat Arun are usually at the top of most people’s Bangkok itineraries.